 Courts that engage in this type of economic discrimination directly violate the Michigan Constitution, which explicitly prohibits imprisonment for debt.
 Const 1963, art.
 1, § 21 (“No person shall be imprisoned for debt . . .”).
 The Michigan Supreme Court has affirmed this mandate, finding that “a truly indigent defendant should never be required to pay “a court-ordered obligation.”

 Defense Attorneys Have an Ethical Obligation to Protect Their Clients

-Defense attorneys have an ethical obligation to argue on behalf of their clients that the Michigan Supreme Court has made clear that at the time that the sentencing court is enforcing a payment obligation, a defendant is entitled to a comprehensive ability-to-pay assessment.
+Defense attorneys have an ethical obligation to argue that the Michigan Supreme Court has made clear that when the sentencing court is enforcing a payment obligation, a defendant is entitled to a comprehensive ability-to-pay assessment.

 The attorneys with LEWIS & DICKSTEIN, P.L.L.C. are used to fighting for our clients even in the face of seemingly impossible odds.
 Any defendant charged in Michigan with a felony or misdemeanor deserves to be treated fairly and represented zealously.

 At LEWIS & DICKSTEIN, P.L.L.C., we have passionately and zealously defended those charged with criminal offenses for decades.
 From cases that must go to trial to those cases where the priority is minimizing the consequences of a conviction, we will do whatever is necessary to help.